Andreas Huyssen

-Andreas Huyssen (born 1942) is the Villard Professor Emeritus of German and Comparative Literature at Columbia University, where he taught beginning in 1986.
+Andreas Huyssen (/ˈhaɪsən/; born 1942) is a German-born American literary theorist who is the Villard Professor Emeritus of German and Comparative Literature at Columbia University, where he taught beginning in 1986.
 He is the founding director of the university's Institute for Comparative Literature and Society and one of the founding editors of the New German Critique.

 Biography

 Huyssen was born in Germany in 1942.
 He studied at several European universities in Madrid, Cologne, Paris, and Munich.
 He received his doctorate in Germanic and Romance Languages and Literature from the University of Zürich in 1969 under the direction of Emil Staiger, and taught at the University of Wisconsin–Milwaukee from 1971 until 1986, when he joined the faculty at Columbia.
 From 1986 to 1992 and again from 2005 to 2008, he served as head of Columbia's Germanic Languages and Literature department.
 From 1998 to 2003 he was founding director of the Center for Comparative Literature and Society.
 He was named a fellow of the American Academy of Arts and Sciences in 2022.